Jurassic Park: The Game: Episode 4: The Survivors

-At knife-point, Sorkin says that the dinosaurs responsible for D-Caf's fate were Troodons, explaining she had been ordered to exterminate them after their poisonous bite had been discovered, but could not bring herself to do it, keeping them alive in the quarantine pens for study instead.
+At knife-point, Sorkin says that the dinosaurs responsible for D-Caf's fate were Troodons, explaining she had been ordered to exterminate them after their venomous bite had been discovered, but could not bring herself to do it, keeping them alive in the quarantine pens for study instead.
 As Gerry and Nima try to convince Yoder to let Dr. Sorkin live, Jess discovers a grate leading back into the maintenance tunnels.
 As they try to open the grate, the Troodon pack returns to their nest and attacks.
 Yoder and Nima struggle to hold them back as the group break open the grate.
 They flee from the Troodon through the tunnels, but the group becomes separated.
 Gerry and Nima make their way to the surface, but everyone else remains trapped in the tunnels.
 Gerry tries to go back for Jess and the others, but Nima convinces him they can take care of themselves.
 During the small break, the two strike up a conversation, with Nima revealing that Isla Nublar was actually the ancestral home of her tribe before InGen bought it out, forcibly removed the native villagers, and built Jurassic Park.
 She explains that Oscar was one of the InGen mercenaries who originally evicted her people from the island, and she took the job of stealing the embryos for revenge, as well as the hope that the money would help her provide a better life for her daughter.
-A passing and partly damaged tour car (apparently the same one from earlier) gets their attention, and they use it to head for the park's marine exhibit, which they conclude is the others' most likely destination.
+The passing and partly damaged tour car from earlier gets their attention, and they use it to head for the park's marine exhibit, which they conclude is the others' most likely destination.